iconicporridge/tenx_launcher_hq/README.md

 # tenx_launcher_hq

 A repository for my python codes to operate a Tenx (M&amp;S) USB foam missile launcher.
-I'm running elementary os Juno, probably won't work straight off the bat in Windows (because I haven't used os to control filepaths).
+See the Udev rules section for a known Linux problem and the Windows problems for things you might have to do to get it running under windows.

 ## Dependancies